NII-cloud-operation/nbsearch/README.md

 #   composition: AND
 #   keyword:
 #     source: matplotlib
-#     lc_cell_memes: fc68b4b4-2927-11e9-b46c-0242ac110002
+# scope: section
-# sections:
+# range: after
-#   - "# Libraries"
+# memeFilter:
+#   previous: true
+#   next: false
+#   exactMatch: false
 ```

-The commented-out lines preserve your search criteria and selected sections.
+The commented-out lines preserve your search criteria and insertion settings (scope, range, MEME filter).
 You can uncomment and re-execute to repeat the same search or modify the criteria for new searches.
 When re-executing, if cells with the same MEME sequence already exist after the current cell, the system will update their content and metadata instead of inserting duplicate cells.

 ## Uninstall